GLOBAL MARKETS-Asia stocks jump as China, Europe step up stimulus

 expectations as fast as possible," Draghi told an audience of

-The comments took a heavy toll on the euro which was stuck
+The comments took a heavy toll on the euro which was down at

 was just a whisker away from a two-year low of $1.2358 plumbed